-The following persons and positions of responsibility are obliged to manage promptly the school's response to an allegation or disclosure of child abuse made by or in relation to a child, school staff, visitors, of other persons while connected to the St. Mary's School Swan Hill school environment.
+The following persons and positions of responsibility are obliged to manage promptly the school's response to an allegation or disclosure of child abuse made by or in relation to a child, school staff, visitors, of other persons while connected to the St Mary's Primary School Swan Hill school environment.

-Person(s) Position of Responsibility Responsibility Kate Quin Ginny Gook Principal Child Safety Officer Manage promptly the school's response to an allegation or disclosure of child abuse and ensure that the allegation or disclosure is taken seriously.
-Ginny Gook Maree McLean Child Safety Officer School Compliance Officer Monitor overall school compliance with this procedure Jason Perry Deputy Principal or Member of School Leadership Team or School Counsellor or Chaplain Manage promptly the school's response to an allegation or disclosure of child abuse, and ensure that the allegation or disclosure is taken seriously if the principal is unavailable/unable to do so Ange Jones Assistant Director: People and Development, DOBCEL (03) 4344 4350 Manage promptly the response where the principal is the subject of a child safety incident, disclosure, or suspicion.
+Person(s) Position of Responsibility Responsibility Kate Quin Kyle Doran Principal Child Safety Officer Manage promptly the school's response to an allegation or disclosure of child abuse and ensure that the allegation or disclosure is taken seriously.
+Kyle Doran Child Safety Officer Monitor overall school compliance with Maree McLean School Compliance Officer this procedure Jason Perry Deputy Principal or Member of School Leadership Team or Manage promptly the school's response to an allegation or disclosure of child abuse, School Counsellor or Chaplain and ensure that the allegation or disclosure is taken seriously if the principal is unavailable/unable to do so

+Ange Jones Assistant Director: People and Development, DOBCEL (03) 4344 4350 Manage promptly the response where the principal is the subject of a child safety incident, disclosure, or suspicion.
 Tom Sexton Executive Director DOBCEL (03) 4344 4350 Head of entity

-The roles and responsibilities contained in the DOBCEL PROTECT: Reporting and Responding Obligations Policy and St. Mary's School Swan Hill PROTECT: Reporting and Responding Obligations Procedures for Schools do not displace or discharge any other obligations that arise if a person reasonably believes that a child is at risk of child abuse.
+The roles and responsibilities contained in the DOBCEL PROTECT: Reporting and Responding Obligations Policy and St Mary's Primary School Swan Hill PROTECT: Reporting and Responding Obligations Procedures for Schools do not displace or discharge any other obligations that arise if a person reasonably believes that a child is at risk of child abuse.